50 Secrets to Live to 100

 Be good to yourself.
 Self compassion goes a long way, say researchers.
 It's associated with better moods, can improve body image, and is linked to happiness, optimism, wisdom, personal initiative, and more.
 Overall, it improves our entire mental health, which keeps our body more resilient to stress and illnesses.

-The Remedy Rx: Did we mention we love that thing you said today?
+The Rx: Did we mention we love that thing you said today?
 So smart!
 So funny!
 So wise.

 Make Like Goldilocks